JacobBonner/JenkinsTutorial/README.md

 3. Now click 'Build with Parameters' on the left side of your screen.
 Enter the value 5 for 'secondsToSleep', and hit 'Build'.

 4. Right away, under 'Build History', you should see the following:
     - A circle with three blue dots in the center, and a bar moving clockwise around the perimeter of the circle.
-The three dots indicates that the pipeline has not been built before, and the bar in the perimeter of the circle moving means that the build is in progress.
+The three dots indicate that the pipeline has not been built before, and the bar in the perimeter of the circle moving means that the build is in progress.
     - A number, which is the build number / build ID.
 It's a unique identifier that Jenkins uses to organize the builds associated with a Project or Pipeline.
     - A striped line/pipe, which is a visual indicator on how long the build has been running, and how much longer before completion.
 Once Jenkins has built a Project or Pipeline several times, this bar gives a better indication on how much longer the job might run.